-Our Company aims to ensure that all personal data collected about staff, children and young people, parents and carers, directors, visitors and other individuals is collected, stored and processed in accordance with UK data protection law.
+Dorset Centre of Excellence (the Company) aims to ensure that all personal data collected about staff, children and young people, parents and carers, directors, visitors and other individuals is collected, stored and processed in accordance with UK data protection law.

-This Data Protection Policy outlines how our Company protects personal data.
+This Data Protection Policy outlines how the Company protects personal data.
 Please see the notices listed below section 20 for more detail on what, how and why we process data in specific scenarios.